Liaquat Ali Khan

+Khan was born in Karnal, Haryana, to a wealthy family.
+His grandfather, Nawab Ahmad Ali, provided significant support to the British during the Mutiny uprising of 1857–1858, earning him substantial rewards in the form of prestigious honours and complete remission of rent.
+Khan was educated at the Aligarh Muslim University and the University of Oxford.
+After first being invited to the Indian National Congress, he later opted to join the All-India Muslim League led by Muhammad Ali Jinnah, an Indian independence activist who later advocated for a separate Muslim nation-state out of Hindu-majority India.
+Khan assisted Jinnah in the campaign for what would become known as the Pakistan Movement and was known as his 'right hand'.
 He was a democratic political theorist who promoted parliamentarism in British India.
-After first being invited to the Indian National Congress, he later opted to join the All-India Muslim League led by Muhammad Ali Jinnah, an Indian independence activist who later advocated for a separate Muslim nation-state out of Hindu-majority India; Khan assisted Jinnah in the campaign for what would become known as the Pakistan Movement.